-CET Taiwan students want the best of both worlds—intensive Chinese language classes and an internship abroad.
-With a language curriculum that boasts plenty of individual attention, a custom internship component that supports you both in and out of the workplace, and local Taiwanese roommates that bring language and culture into your home life, it won’t be long before Taipei feels like your new home away from home.
+CET Taiwan gives you access to the best parts of study abroad—intensive language classes, internship opportunities in Chinese and English-speaking environments, and a location that balances life in a big city with quick getaways to nature.
+And with Taiwanese roommates that bring language and culture into your home life, it won’t be long before Taipei feels like your new home away from home.

-You combine a direct-enroll comprehensive language course with the internship component for a total of 15 recommended credits.
+You combine a 12-credit, direct-enroll language course with one 3-credit elective for a total of 15 recommended credits.

-Whether you are new to the Chinese language or already have several years of college-level experience, you take on an intensive curriculum with small group classes and plenty of individual attention.
-With passionate teachers, a smaller program size, local immersion, and Taiwanese roommates that bring active language practice into your home life, you leave Taipei with the knowledge and study habits to set you up for long-term language learning success.
+Intensive language learning.
+Whether you are new to the Chinese language or already have several years of college-level experience, you take on an intensive curriculum with small group classes, and plenty of individual attention.
+Leave Taipei with the knowledge and study habits to set you up for long-term success.

-Taipei’s job market boasts a wide variety of opportunities, including the political, educational, and civil society sectors.
-Wherever you intern, the course component complements on-the-job learning to not only build your résumé, but give you the framework and context to take ownership of your experience.
-At the end of the semester, you leave Taiwan with improved language skills and the insight required to successfully navigate an international workplace.
+Intern Abroad.
+Taipei’s job market boasts a wide variety of opportunities, including in the political, educational, business, and civil society sectors.
+If you choose to intern for your elective, the course component complements on-the-job learning to not only build your résumé, but give you the framework and context to take ownership of your experience.

 A paradise for nature lovers, foodies, and entrepreneurs everywhere, there’s no shortage of opportunities to explore what interests you.
 Take advantage of Taiwan’s status as a key player in the high-tech industry with an internship.
 Feast at one of the city’s many night markets.
 Watch a little league game.
 Bike the riverside.
 Check out the vibrant music scene.
+Go surfing at Fulong Beach.
 On weekends, explore Tainan or hop a flight to Hong Kong.

+Around the city.
 Each term, the program offers different extra-curricular activities that allow you to explore Taipei, experience local culture, or just unwind with your friends.
 Hike up Elephant Mountain and enjoy panoramic views.
-Join the weekly Lunchbox Lounge and catch up with the group.
-Bike up to Tamsui with the local roommates.
-And there’s even more to see on your own or with friends—see the view from the top of Taipei 101, enjoy the local baseball scene, or go see a music show on the weekend.
+Bike up to Tamsui with the local roommates or go on a night market tour.
+And there’s even more to see on your own.

 Internships Director &